 I don’t understand why some of us fail so badly at humanity.

 Humans come in a myriad of shades.
 One is no better than the other.
 That should be simple to grasp.

-It’s okay to acknowledge our differences and to see in color.
+It’s okay to acknowledge our differences and to see in colour.
 Ethnicity is one of the things that make humans cool.
 But our diversity should never polarise us.

 The woman in Central Park who phoned the police on the innocent bird watcher.
 She tried using her white privilege to ruin a harmless man.
 If you think that’s okay; smack yourself and then educate yourself.

 If you’re uncomfortable with black people; that’s on you.
 Seek a way to change it.